itaymigdal/LOLSpoof/README.md

 2. The new process has trailing spaces (but it's really easy to make it a repeated character or even random data instead)
 3. Write to the spawned process with WriteProcessMemory

+## Build
+Built with Nim 1.6.12 (compiling with Nim 2.X yields errors!)

+`nimble install winim`

+## Known issue
+Programs that clear or change the previous printed console messages (such as `timeout.exe 10`) breaks the program. when such commands are employed, you'll need to restart the console.
+Don't know how to fix that, open to suggestions.